What Does It Take to Be Certified for Sport®

 Companies that pursue certification to Certified for Sport® go through these steps:

-- Sourcing and traceability procedures
+- Review of sourcing and traceability procedures

-- Toxicology Review
+- Review of internal SOPs

-- Annual Laboratory Testing/Analysis
+Annual Laboratory Testing/Analysis

 - Label content verification